Can They Afford That – these Videos Explained

 Check out the analysis of these shows:

-Brooklyn Nine-Nine is a currently airing program about police officers in Brooklyn, NY.
+Brooklyn Nine-Nine (2013-2021) is a sitcom about police officers in Brooklyn, NY.

 Modern Family (2009 to 2020), a mockumentary-style show focused on three related families living in Los Angeles.